mpromonet/webrtc-streamer/README.md

         docker run -p 8000:8000 -it mpromonet/webrtc-streamer

-The container accept arguments that are forward to webrtc-server application, then you can get the help using :
+The container accept arguments that are forward to webrtc-server application, then you can :

+* get the help using :

         docker run -p 8000:8000 -it mpromonet/webrtc-streamer -h

+* expose the V4L2 device /dev/video0 using :

+        docker run --device=/dev/video0 -p 8000:8000 -it mpromonet/webrtc-streamer